mmbmf1/nps-app/README.md

 type what you're looking for and hit search. use the advanced filters if you want to narrow down by state. click on search results to highlight markers on the map, or click markers to highlight search results.

+**exploring park data**: click on search result cards to explore alerts, news, things to do, and amenities for each park. use the submenu buttons to switch between different types of information.

 **sharing searches**: copy the url to share specific searches with friends. the url includes your search terms, filters, and map position.

 ## examples